gbennett90/Car-Price-Prediction/README.md

 # Car Price Predictor

-This project is a web application built using Python and Streamlit that predicts the selling price of a used car based on various features.
-The prediction is powered by a machine learning model, specifically an XGBoost Regressor, trained on a comprehensive public dataset of used car listings.
+This project is a web application built using Python and Streamlit that predicts the selling price of a car based on various features.
+The prediction is powered by a machine learning model, specifically an XGBoost Regressor, trained on a public dataset of used car listings.

 The application provides a user-friendly interface to input car details, get a price prediction, and understand the key factors influencing the predicted value.